aricooperdavis/OS-Maps-app-tools/README.md

 1. Copy `/data/data/uk.co.ordnancesurvey.osmaps/files/mbgl-offline.db` to your computer
 1. Run `extraction.py`

+Each region downloaded in the OS Maps app will be extracted into its own `.mbtiles` file.

 ### Converting maps
 Directions for converting the tiles within the extracted maps to webp format for more space efficient storage.
 This can be a _lossy_ process so you may want to tweak the [hardcoded](https://github.com/aricooperdavis/OS-Maps-app-tools/blob/main/conversion.py#L42) [compression parameters](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html#webp) to your quality/size preferences.

 1. Run `conversion.py $filename`

+A new file, `$filename_webp.mbtiles`, will be created in which the tile image format is webp.